Binging with Babish Cookbook Review

 The purpose of the book is to bring fictional foods to life and some examples are like Disney Pixar’s Ratitouille or Pigeon Pie with Wild Game from “Game of Thrones”.

-The above images seemed a little out of place to me seeing as they were smack dab in the middle of the book, however I can definately apreciate where he’s comming from as this is another way to tear down the walls of superiority in a sense.
+The images seemed a little out of place to me seeing as they were smack dab in the middle of the book, however I can definately apreciate where he’s coming from as this is another way to tear down the walls of superiority in a sense.
 He wants to connect with his general audience and show that almost anyone that has patience and time can cook good food.
 Binging with Babish seems to have struck a rare find: a balance btween accessablity for a general audience/casual fans and those that have multiple years of experience and a way to inspire both groups.